snfaamidha/School-Helpdesk-Assistant/README.md

 # School-Helpdesk-Assistant
 A School helpdesk assistant named Nick Wilde, who helps with school and study related questions, escalates to a human advisor when the user mentions things such as money, grades, personal crisis/safety by sending an email, and most important of all, it protects a secret code, no matter what tricky questions/commands asked, it avoids them all and guides you back to ask school related questions

+This was made using n8n.io.
+Hope you enjoy!